Thornham St. James Primary School

 It is a time where we come together to share our love of God and celebrate our achievements (and sometimes failures) together.

 Thornham St. James Church of England School is a voluntary controlled school and therefore follows the SACRE guidelines on RE and worship.
 The school does have very strong links with the local church and the community in general.
-The clergy is involved in leading the worship of the school on a weekly basis, and on various occasions during the school year school and church join together for special celebrations and services held in the church itself.
+On various occasions during the school year school we have special celebrations and services held in the church itself (Harvest, Christmas, Easter and Summer.)
 School also plays its part in the wider and more social aspects of the life of the church, church fairs and garden parties etc, and many of the pupils in school belong to church organisations such as Beavers, Brownies etc.

 In accordance with the Educational Reform Act 1988 there is a daily act of worship for all pupils.
 (Parents have the legal right to withdraw their child from worship if they so wish.
 Any parents wishing to do so should contact the Headteacher).